Chesterfield Town Board

 In September 2023, Chesterfield was announced as one of 55 towns across the country to receive almost £20 million of funding to help pay for local projects over a period of ten years (2024 to 2034).

-This endowment-style funding is part of the government’s Long Term Plan for Towns initiative and is designed to give local communities a greater voice in shaping local improvements.
+This endowment-style funding was part of the government’s Long Term Plan for Towns initiative, designed to give local communities a greater voice in shaping local improvements.

 What can the money be spent on?